okjuan/vbook/_posts/2025-08-07-england-trip.md

 #### Friday 08/15/2025 -- Bristol

-- arrive in Bristol by air in the evening, take Uber to Airbnb in Montpelier
+- arrive in Bristol Airport in the evening, take Uber to Airbnb in Montpelier
 - eat late dinner @ Nadu
 - shower and go to bed before midnight